ArjenStens/obsidian-notes-public/blog/tech/nostr/Nostr - NIP-05 verification using CloudFlare Workers.md

 ---
 publish: true
 ---
 **As I'm diving into Nostr, I'm learning that it's a good idea to get NIP-05 verified.
-This is nothing more than a tool to make you more findable in a web of public keys.
-NIP-05 wil help you be findable by yourname@somedomain.com instead of a public key that look like this: npub1hw6amg8p24ne08c9gdq8hhpqx0t0pwanpae9z25crn7m9uy7yarse465gr**
+This is nothing more than a tool to make you more findable in a web of public keys or to prove you have access to a domain.
+[NIP-05](https://nostr-nips.com/nip-05) wil help you be findable by yourname@somedomain.com instead of a public key that look like this: `npub1hw6amg8p24ne08c9gdq8hhpqx0t0pwanpae9z25crn7m9uy7yarse465gr`**

 ## Prerequisites
-- A Nostr private/public keypair
+- A Nostr private/public key-pair
 - A CloudFlare account
-- 1 or more domain names tied to your cloudflare account
+- At least one tied to your CloudFlare account

 ## Assumptions
-I'm going to assume that you own your domain and that you are only trying to NIP-05 verify your own Nostr account.
+I'm going to assume that you own your domain and that you are only trying to [NIP-05](https://nostr-nips.com/nip-05) verify your own Nostr account.

 ## How NIP-05 Verification works
 NIP-05 verification works by adding an identifier to your profile (Kind `0` event).
 This identifier looks like an email address.
 Mine is `arjen@arjenstens.com`, and the domain should be either owned by you, OR the owner has to add your identity to their domain.